robertassersn/API_POC/README.md

 - Colleagues must understand python language, have ability to install python packages, read and understand python packages on demand on high level.
 - Understandent of .env and .conf file usage
+- For consistency I'm requested to pass ALL variables via .conf file

 </details>